Reading Time: 5 minutes 17 seconds

 The depth jump is a classic plyometric move and is a little more challenging than box jumps.
 Starting on a box or bench, jump back onto the ground and immediately jump back up.
 You can go straight up into the air or back onto the box.
 The goal is to jump as soon as your feet touch the ground and with explosive force.

-The tuck jump really requires explosive power and will quickly help you build up fast twitch muscle fibers.
+The tuck jump really requires explosive strength and power and will quickly help you build up fast twitch muscle fibers.
 A series of tuck jumps will also get your heart pumping fast for a cardio benefit.
 Standing on the ground, jump straight into the air, drawing your knees up toward your chin.
 As soon as your feet hit the ground, jump again.

 Engage more leg and glute muscles with jumping lunges.
 Starting in lunge position, back and chest upright, jump and switch the legs.
 If you start with the right foot forward, you’ll land with the left foot forward.
 Jump up and reverse again as quickly as possible.